Blog

 Locum Registration

-To enroll as a locum, you must first submit registration code 98000 as detailed above followed by locum registration code 98005 using your MSP Practitioner Number.
+To enrol as a locum, you must submit registration code 98000 as detailed above as well as locum registration code 98005 using your MSP Practitioner Number.
 Submit code 98005 using the following information:

 PHN: 9753035697